CyberMiles/travis/docs/getting-started.rst

 Getting Started
 ===============

-In this document, we will discuss how to create a single node CyberMiles blockchain running on your computer.
+In this document, we will discuss how to create and run a single node CyberMiles blockchain on your computer.
 It allows you to connect and test basic features such as coin transactions, staking and unstaking for validators, governance, and smart contracts.